edelooff/Lightbox/README.md

 ### Sending commands

 Send commands to `/api` using HTTP POST.
+The body of the request should be valid JSON and the `content-type` should be `application/json`.

-The `json` parameter should contain a single JSON object, or an array of objects.
-Each object describes a single transition for an `output` + `layer` combination.
-Transitions should generally specify a `color` and/or an `opacity` to transition to.
-Additionally, a number of `steps` should be defined, unless an immediate (single-step) transition is desired.
+The body should describe either a single transition, or a list of transitions.
+Each transition should indicate an `output` and a `layer` and typically describes a target `color` or `opacity`.
+The number of `steps` will determine how fast a transition occurs.
+The default number of steps is 1, causing an immediate transition.

+Transitions are queued at the layer level, so sending multiple transitions for different layers or different outputs will cause the transitions to happen simultaneously.
+Sending multiple transitions for the same layer on the same output will cause them to be queued and performed in sequence.

 Example to set the second output to teal: